rspamd/rspamd.com/_posts/2019-05-16-rspamd-performance.md

 Rspamd has always been oriented on the performance but it was always quite hard to measure as normally it runs *just fast enough*.

-However, I was recently offered to process [Abusix.ai](https://www.abusix.ai/) feeds using Rspamd.
+However, I was recently offered to process [Abusix Intelligence](https://www.abusix.ai/) feeds using Rspamd.
 These feeds are used to improve Rspamd [fuzzy storage]({{ site.baseurl }}/doc/modules/fuzzy_check.html) quality, to feed URLs and Emails to the DNS black lists provided by Rspamd project and used in [SURBL module]({{ site.baseurl }}/doc/modules/surbl.html).

 ## Problem statement